bailey27/cppcryptfs/README.md

 cppcryptfs is a Windows gui application and not a console application.
 However, when started with command line options, it will try to write any error messages to the console (if any) that started it.

 Unfortunately, Windows does not seem to handle piping output that is generated this way.
-You cannot pipe the output of cppcryptfs through other commands like sort or redirect it to a file, apparently.
+You cannot pipe the output of cppcryptfs through other commands like sort or redirect it to a file.

 There can be only one instance of cppcryptfs running at any time.